christiandudel/dtms/README.md

 #> AVERAGE(COND.)
 0.07581325 0.07518486 0.07592420 0.07942562 0.05815952
 ```

-## Example 2: Simulated HRS data
+## Example 2: Simulated working trajectories

 Here we provide an example based on simulated data from the Health and
 Retirement Study (HRS).
+The simulations are based on transition
+probabilities estimated from the HRS as part of Dudel & Myrskylä (2017)
+who studied working trajectories in late working life and old age.
+There
-There are three transient states (employed,
+are three transient states (employed, inactive or unemployed, retired)
-inactive or unemployed, retired) and one absorbing state (dead).
+and one absorbing state (dead).
+The time scale represents age and ranges
+from 50 to 99, as the focus is on older individuals.
+The data set also
+contains each individual’s gender, and the transition probabilities
+underlying the simulated trajectories differ between men and women.

 ``` r
 ## Load package